numanbaig/js-ymal-exceptional/README.md

 ### YAML module for node.js

 ```
-npm install js-yaml
+npm install js-yaml-chatdaddy
 ```

 ### CLI executable

-If you want to inspect your YAML files from CLI, install js-yaml globally:
+If you want to inspect your YAML files from CLI, install js-yaml-chatdaddy globally:

 ```
-npm install -g js-yaml
+npm install -g js-yaml-chatdaddy
 ```

 #### Usage